caiyuanhao1998/SAX-NeRF/README.md

 &nbsp;

 ### Introduction
 This is a toolbox for X-ray novel view synthesis (NVS) and computed tomography (CT) reconstruction.
-This repo supports 10 state-of-the-art algorithms including 6 NeRF-based methods, 2 optimization-based methods, and 1 analytical method.
+This repo supports 11 state-of-the-art algorithms including six NeRF-based methods, two 3DGS-based methods, two optimization-based methods, and one analytical method.
 We also provide code for fancy visualization and data generation to help your research.
 If you find this repo useful, please give it a star ⭐ and consider citing our paper.
 Thank you.

 ### News
+- **2024.09.25 :** Our new work [R2-Gaussian](https://arxiv.org/abs/2405.20693v1) has been accepted by NeurIPS 2024.
+Congrats to [Ruyi](https://ruyi-zha.github.io/).
+Code and model will be released at [this repo](https://github.com/Ruyi-Zha/r2_gaussian). 💫
 - **2024.09.01 :** Code of our ECCV 2024 work [X-Gaussian](https://github.com/caiyuanhao1998/X-Gaussian/) has been released.
 Welcome to have a try! 🚀
 - **2024.07.09 :** Our SAX-NeRF has been added to the [Awesome-Transformer-Attention](https://github.com/cmhungsteve/Awesome-Transformer-Attention/blob/main/README_2.md) collection 💫
 - **2024.06.16 :** I will present this work in person.
 Our poster session is from 10:30 am to 00:30 pm, Jun 20 at Arch 4A-E Poster #147.
 Welcome to chat with me in Seattle Convention Center. :satisfied: